|

 Attention is drawn to the following places, which may be of interest for search:

-Sample containers with integrated microfluidic components.
-Microfluidic components are not restricted to capillary transport but are defined by their small size.
+Sample containers with integrated microfluidic components, which are not restricted to capillary transport but are defined by their small size.

 Microfluidic devices can be found in a number of different fields.
-This group covers only those devices that are used to analyse a sample.
-The focus is on the sample handling per se in such devices, i.e. handling of fluids, beads, single molecules.
-The specifics of the analysis itself is for example classified in G01N and C12Q.
+Group B01L 3/5027 covers only those devices that are used to analyse a sample, while devices used for synthesis are classified in group B01J 19/0093.
+Lab-on-a-chip is classified in this place, but if the inventive portion is a micromixer, it is classified in group B01F 33/30.
+The focus of group B01L 3/5027 is on the sample handling per se in such devices, i.e. handling of fluids, beads and single molecules.
+The specifics of the analysis itself are, for example, classified in subclass G01N or subclass C12Q.

-Capillary fluid transport in porous materials as flow layers of sample containers, e.g. lateral flow devices, are classified in B01L 3/5023.
+Capillary fluid transport in porous materials such as flow layers of sample containers, e.g. lateral flow devices, is classified in group B01L 3/5023.

 Attention is drawn to the following places, which may be of interest for search:

-For microfluidic devices characterized by the specific integrated thermal control, e.g. for PCR, use double classification with B01L 7/00.
+Microfluidic devices characterised by the specific integrated thermal control, e.g. for PCR, should be classified in groups B01L 3/5027 and B01L 7/00.

 Sample containers with integrated microfluidic components with specific manufacturing details.